 Following the lead of Minnesota, read states are requiring drug companies to disclose payments to doctors.
 Some drug companies have begun posting doctors’ names and compensation online.
-ProPublica compiled these disclosures into that allows patients to search for their doctor.
+ProPublica compiled these disclosures into one database that allows patients to search for their doctor.

 As ProPublica notes, “Receiving payments isn’t necessarily wrong, but it does raise ethical issues.”